Outside of historic pub

 6. Regatta Hotel

 The Regatta proves that some places just get better with age.
 This iconic Toowong landmark isn’t just a pub – it’s a rite of passage.
 With its striking cast-iron balustrades and old-world aesthetic, this pub made history in 1965 when two feminist legends chained themselves to the bar in the ’60s to protest the ban on women in public bars.
 Today, the Regatta Hotel embraces its storied past while serving up modern pub food, from legendary steaks to expertly mixed cocktails.
 With multi-level bars and a killer waterfront view at sunset, it’s a place where history and good times go hand in hand.
-Girls' night, anyone?
+Girls' night out, anyone?

-Address543 Coronation Dr, Toowong
+Address: 543 Coronation Dr, Toowong

 Alli Forde